Your name: Bethany Nanamaker Morrison

 What is your favorite word?
 Cephalopod is fun to say.

-Describe (in a short paragraph) a significant breakthrough in your development as a writer: I've always done well in school.
+Describe a significant breakthrough in your development as a writer: I've always done well in school.
 As a result, it never in crossed my mind to take advantage of the services that my university offered students such as the writing center or the subject librarians at the library.
 I figured this stuff out for myself in the past and that had always worked for me.
 That is, my grades were always fine.
 Finally, someone nagged and cajoled me enough times about "using the services that my fees pay for"that I made an appointment with the Graduate Student Writing Service here at Emory.
 It was a revolutionary moment.
 I had a deep, thoughtful and constructive conversation with someone who dedicated a little of his time to my writing.
 I didn't need to be drowning in order to ask for some help and some feedback.
 All of us can benefit from conversations with smart experienced people about our work.